EduardaAlves05/EduardaAlves05/README.md

 ## Hi there 👋
-Hello, my name is Eduarda Alves.
+My name is Eduarda Alves.

 I am currently studying Systems Analysis and Development at Cruzeiro do Sul University, with a focus on Cybersecurity.